optivize/AlphaStratgeyLab/gpu_server/README.md

    ```

 5. **Follow the menu prompts**:
    - For a new installation, select "Full automated deployment"
    - To update an existing installation, select "Service Management Menu" → "Update application code"
    - For step-by-step control, select "Step-by-step deployment"

+   > **Note:** The deployment scripts will automatically use the code you've transferred to the server.
+You don't need to provide a GitHub URL as the scripts will copy the code from the correct location.

 #### Option 2: Using the Automated Deployment Script